Preparing for the January Holiday Booking Season

 We’ve all forgotten things from time to time; we’re human after all.
 But when it comes to paper-based or spreadsheet systems, the opportunity for mistakes to happen is much higher.
 Forms going missing, not using the right version of the spreadsheet, incorrect formulae, not updating the holiday calendar, deleting the spreadsheet.
 These are just some of the problems that can occur, and when it comes to the January rush, errors could lead to big problems.

 If your holiday year is restarting in January, what can you be doing now to ensure you and your systems are ready for the January Holiday Booking Season?

 - Anticipate it

 The first thing you need to do is understand if the issue is coming or not.
 Did everyone book their holidays in the new year last year?
 Did you spend far too much time working through absence admin tasks in January when you really wanted to be focusing on growing your business?
 Did anything go wrong when it came to your holiday process last year?
 By recognising what’s happened in the past, or what happens in other businesses you can start to tackle the issues and get yourself ready.

 As mentioned, you need to ensure that you have a procedure in place when it comes to holiday approval.
 Whatever method you choose you need to fully communicate these procedures with your staff before the new year.
 This way your staff are fully aware of the absence approval procedures and there can be no complaints when it comes to potentially refusing requests.

 - Switch to an automated system

-Why not take the hassle out of the holiday approval process altogether by using people management software such as BrightHR?
+Why not take the hassle out of the holiday approval process altogether by using HR software such as BrightHR?
 With a system such as BrightHR your staff can book holidays in just a few clicks, you are instantly notified of all requests, can check any conflicts and can approve or decline holidays in a couple of minutes.
 No more annoying paperwork, no more errors.